MENA Karting Championship Nations Cup 2025: Regional Talent Shines On Day Two

 In Heat 3, Taha Hassiba (Qatar) led the grid, clocking 8 minutes 54.108 seconds, followed by Faesal Yafei (Qatar) with 8 minutes 54.568 seconds, and Souhil Khatal (Algeria) with 8 minutes 56.307 seconds.

+R390 Elite (Endurance Race): UAE Team 1 secured first place with a time of 2 hours 31.779 seconds, followed by Morocco Team 2 with a time of 2 hours 25.321 seconds, and Oman Team 2 in third place with a time of 2 hours 45.422 seconds Karting Championship Nations Cup Qatar Motor and Motorcycle Federation Lusail Karting Circuit

+Day two of the championship featured a qualifying session followed by three Heats.
+These qualifying sessions began with the Micro Max category (8 - 11 years) followed by Mini Max (10 - 13 years), Junior Max (12 - 15 years), Senior Max (14+ years) and finally DD2 (15+ years), DD2 Masters (31+ years), R390 Sprint (ages 15+) and R390 Endurance (ages 15+).
+Following the qualifying sessions, drivers competed in three Heat sessions.
+These sessions allowed them to familiarize themselves with the track and formulate their strategies for the upcoming final races.

-R390 Elite (Endurance Race): UAE Team 1 secured first place with a time of 2 hours 31.779 seconds, followed by Morocco Team 2 with a time of 2 hours 25.321 seconds, and Oman Team 2 in third place with a time of 2 hours 45.422 seconds.
+R390 Elite (Endurance Race): UAE Team 1 secured first place with a time of 2 hours 31.779 seconds, followed by Morocco Team 2 with a time of 2 hours 25.321 seconds, and Oman Team 2 in third place with a time of 2 hours 45.422 seconds Karting Championship Nations Cup Qatar Motor and Motorcycle Federation Lusail Karting Circuit

-* Provisional results: May be subjected to change in accordance with the regulations.

 Legal Disclaimer: